devtoguk/milestone-3-THINGS-TO-DO/TESTING.md

 the newer methods of coding Javascript, etc does not work on IE. IE has had it's day and I wanted to code the app using some of these newer methods.

 ## Errors/Issues Found
-(only includes main errors rather than small typos/alignment which caused only minor errors)
+(only includes main errors/issues rather than easy to solve coding, typos, alignment, etc which caused only minor errors)

 1. **Uploaded images on Heroku**
 As far as user images on this project, I did not realise that we could just use a link